2005 Mutua Madrileña Masters Madrid – Singles

 Rafael Nadal defeated Ivan Ljubičić in the final, 3–6, 2–6, 6–3, 6–4, 7–6(7–3) to win the singles tennis title at the 2005 Madrid Open.
-As of 2022, this remains his sole indoor hardcourt title.
+Throughout his entire career, this remained his sole indoor hardcourt title.

 Marat Safin was the reigning champion, but chose not to compete.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 All sixteen seeds received a bye into the second round.